toddsundsted/ktistec/README.md

 ### Control over comment visibility

 Ktistec promotes healthy dialog.
-Ktistec allows you to control which replies to your posts are public, and visible to anonymous users, and which are private.
+Ktistec allows you to control which replies to your posts are public and visible to anonymous users, and which are private.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/b70e69.png" width=460>